NSaha27/Currency-Converter-Program-with-Real-Time-Conversion-Rates/README.md

 ⚙️ How It Works:
-  1. Enter the amount in the From input field.
+  1. Enter the amount in the Form input field.
   2. Select the source currency.
   3. Select the target currency.
   4. Click the Convert button.